abhishektha/dissertation/content/02Background.md

 Sizing inserts such as pads can also help position the operator within the spacesuit [@Chappell2017].
 The length of restraint straps at convolute joints can be adjusted to change the length of soft components, but this affects joint mobility as the length-diameter ratio is modified [@Harris2001].
 Current suit fit processes do not use any objective measures to define proper fit; a baseline fit is prescribed from anthropometric measures and then iterated through subjective feedback [@Fineman2017].
-Fit is inherently difficulty to objectively measure due to the challenges of measuring human motion inside the suit.
+Fit is inherently difficulty to objectively measure due to the challenges of measuring operator motion inside the suit.

 ### Quantifying Fit

-Novel measurement technologies have been explored to measure human motion inside the spacesuit as traditional optical motion-capture techniques cannot be used through the spacesuit.
+Novel measurement technologies have been explored to measure operator motion inside the spacesuit as traditional optical motion-capture techniques cannot be used through the spacesuit.
-Pressure sensors can help quantify contact between the operator and spacesuit and highlight hotspots of contact which can indicate poor fit [@Anderson2014].
+Pressure sensors can help quantify contact between the operator and spacesuit and highlight hotspots of contact which can indicate poor fit [@Anderson2014; @Anderson2015;@Anderson2015b].
-Inertial-measurement unit (IMU) systems aim to provide some insight into how the operator is moving relative to the suit [@Bertrand2016; @Fineman2018; @Shen2019].
+Inertial-measurement unit (IMU) systems aim to provide some insight into how the operator is moving relative to the suit [@Bertrand2014; @Fineman2018; @Shen2019].
 Fabric strain sensors have also been developed to predict an operator's body-shape inside the spacesuit [@Kim2019].

 Fineman et al. [@Fineman2018] introduced two objective fit metrics which can help characterize poor static and dynamic fit in the spacesuit: difference in knee angle ROM between the suit and operator, and the relative coordination metric [@Fineman2017a].